charto/nbind/README.md

   - On Linux, OS X and Windows.
   - Without changes to your C++ code.
 Simply add a separate short description at the end.
 - Distribute both **native** code and an **asm.js** fallback binary.
+- Automatically generate TypeScript `.d.ts` definition files from C++ code for IDE autocompletion and compile-time checks of JavaScript side code.

 In more detail: